engtuncay/engtuncay.github.io/solidity-intro.md

 - Free to be used (it doesn’t cost gas);

-Reference Types: string, array, struct and mapping
+Reference Types are string, array, struct and mapping